Jacquelyn Avery, Ph.D. Neuropsychology Services, Myelomeningocele Clinic, developmental outcome clinics (Neonatology, Cardiology)

 - Two six month rotations: Clinics and Neurocognitive

-- Clinics Rotation includes three medical specialty clinics per week (e.g. HIV, Sickle Cell, Hem/Onc, Urology), half day in each clinic.
+- Clinics Rotation includes three medical specialty clinics per week (e.g. Pain, Burn, HIV, Hem/Onc, Myelomeningecele), half day in each clinic.
 Multidisciplinary team meetings occur for some of these clinics.
 Pediatric Psychology (Track 1) interns start here.

-- Neurocognitive Rotation includes Pediatric Neuropsychology, Autism Spectrum Disorder Clinic, and Concussion Clinic.
+- Neurocognitive Rotation includes Pediatric Neuropsychology, Neurodevelopmental Disorder Clinic, and Concussion Clinic.
 Pediatric Neuropsychology (Track 2) interns starts here.

 - Therapy: 12 months, totaling at least 100 contact hours of therapy by the end of the internship.
-Two to three therapy supervisors.
+Three to four therapy supervisors.
 Four to six cases per week.
 Therapy often includes inpatients as well as outpatients.

 - Inpatient Pediatric Consultation: 12 months, up to two consults per week.

-- Inpatient Rehabilitation Services: 12 months, up to two assessments per month.
+- Inpatient Rehabilitation Services: 12 months, up to two assessments per month, performed in teams.